 Mobile search has taken over desktop with more people accessing Google via their smartphones, iPads and Tablets.
 Therefore, Google’s making mobile the dominant index.

-Do you need to do anything about this?
+Do you need to do anything about Mobile-First Indexing?

 YES – IF your website is not mobile responsive and/or your website does not provide all of the same content to mobile users that it provides to traditional desktop users.